The most effective SSOs think globally, expand rationally and locate services wisely.

-“Successful organizations take a long-term view of shared services from day one and establish policies and organizational structures for a global model,” says Cliff Struhar, principal executive advisor at Gartner.
+“Successful organizations take a long-term view of shared services from day one and establish policies and organizational structures for a global model,” says Cliff Struhar, VP, Advisory, at Gartner.
 These firms are careful not to get carried away and open too many physical offices, usually opting for a major global center and several minor regional centers.
 The leader of the SSO is responsible for all global operations and for providing consistent service to business units in all regions.

 Consistently expand the function’s scope and scale

 The first job of most shared-services projects is to consolidate and standardize high-volume activities, such as accounts payable or cash application.
 Many SSOs stick with this role, and become pigeonholed as transaction-processing utilities.

 Forward-thinking firms work to expand both the geographic scope and the breadth of their service offerings.
 For these companies, there are no opt-out options for business units.
 The SSO serves every country, location, business unit and employee of the company.
 Progressive companies expand the scope to include expert functions and don’t limit the criteria to whether the SSO yields the same kind of cost savings as those achieved by taking on high-volume transaction processing.

 Use “global process owners” (GPOs) to standardize processes

 Many shared-services projects target cost and productivity improvements within a single process (such as accounts payable).
 The most advanced companies often go well beyond those limitations and appoint GPOs for end-to-end processes such as order-to-cash or purchase-to-pay.
 GPOs look to standardize these activities across all locations, and they: